supaflyENJOY/DynamicsDocs/my-website/docs/Practitioners/Calendar.md

 > - Time
 >   - If the 'All Day' toggle is off, the 'Time' field displays.
 > - Time Zone
->

-What does working hrs and everything effect the calendar?